From Initial Consultation to Making an Offer

 Be sure to bring your pre-qualification (or source of funds documentation), or ask your lender to email that to me in advance of our meeting.
 If you haven’t yet spoken to a lender, I can provide you some referrals who will get you pre-qualified before we begin house hunting.
 This initial meeting will ensure we don’t spend time looking at homes that don’t meet your needs or fit within your budget.

 Searching for Homes

-One of the benefits to working exclusively with a Buyer’s Agent is the convenience of working with one agent who learns your needs and criteria, and who is focused on sifting through the listings to find the right neighborhoods and properties for you.
-When you contact listing agents directly, their goal is to sell that one specific house and will be representing the seller’s interests, not yours.
+One of the benefits to working with a Buyer’s Agent is the convenience of working with one agent who learns your needs and criteria, and who is focused on sifting through the listings to find the right neighborhoods and properties for you.
+When you contact listing agents directly, their goal is to sell you that one specific house, and will be representing the seller’s interests — not yours.

-Our home search will include private showings, and an introduction to the neighborhood, its HOA fees and amenities, and proximity to shopping, healthcare and recreational facilities.
+Our home search will include private showings, and an overview of the neighborhood, its HOA fees and amenities, and proximity to shopping, healthcare and recreational facilities.
 Once you’ve found a home and are ready to make an offer, I’ll assist you in structuring an effective offer based on property and market conditions.